PapillonFreedom/MeditateDailyBot/README.md

 Describe HowToUse by command /help in Bot
 [v]Rebuild all sound files: now they store locally on server, calls not by github link (because audion doesnt play correct on some devices)

+Aborted (core dumped) when using server sound files

 Test for stable work
 Deploy to AWS